cue-lang/cue/doc/ref/spec.md

 A CUE configuration can be defined in terms of constraints, which are analogous to typed attribute structures referred to above.

-#### Definition of basic prototypes
+#### Definition of basic values

-> A _basic prototype_ is any CUE prototype that is not a struct (or, by
+> A _basic value_ is any CUE value that is not a struct (or, by
 > extension, a list).
-> All basic prototypes are partially ordered in a lattice, such that for any
+> All basic values are partially ordered in a lattice, such that for any
-> basic prototype `a` and `b` there is a unique greatest lower bound
+> basic value `a` and `b` there is a unique greatest lower bound
 > defined for the subsumption relation `a ⊑ b`.

 ```
-Basic prototypes
+Basic values
 null
 true
 bool